 Through our strategy work we have an excellent understanding of the economic and geography of the area; however, we are currently undertaking analysis to understand in more detail the diversity of the region including the demographic makeup of the population and the proportion of businesses that are female owned-led for example.
 We are tailoring and targeting our support in response and plan to extend this beyond gender.
-Our use of data and monitoring is a priority for the coming year.
+Our use of data and monitoring of EDI continues to be a priority for the coming year.